zh1212121/NLP-Assn-2/README.md

 Valid_processed | Preprocessed validation dataset
 model.sav | Saved model used for prediction vsctorizer.pickle | vectorizer used in model
+requirement.txt | .txt file stating all libraries and versions

 ## User Guide